poplars-dev/poplars-dev.github.io/_customizations/poplar_bvgdep.md

 The demo goes on to demonstrate that even when edited manually, after posting the deposits are properly maintained.

-For case where the deposits need to be disabled, the `DEPOVERRIDE` optional field can be set to Yes and the customization won't take any actions.
+When deposits need to be disabled, the `DEPOVERRIDE` optional field can be set to Yes and the customization won't take any actions.

 Finally, a larger order with three items, five deposit types, and the two